djinnome/mentos_paper/tab1nr08fi8.md

-If we consider the difference between the net rate $\Delta
+If we consider the difference between the net rate $\Delta r$ and the